DhruvGoyal375/Maternal-Manual/README.md

 #### `npm run dev`

 ## Usage
 Once the server is running, open a web browser and navigate to http://localhost:{port_number}.
-Navigate through the main page and click `Find Nearest Help` button to get the information about nearest hospitals, doctors and pharmacies by providing your location.
+Navigate through the main page and click `Find Help Nearby` button to get the information about nearest hospitals, doctors and pharmacies by providing your location.
 You can go through the trimesters in navbar to get information specific to them.

 ## Contributing
 Contributions to this project are welcome.
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.